MicrosoftDocs/defender-docs/defender-endpoint/mde-plugin-wsl.md

      ![Extend HealthCheck Proxy doc](media/mde-plugin-wsl/extend-healthcheck-proxy-doc.png)

-    - If the steps mentioned above does not fix the problem, include the following configuration settings in the `.wslconfig` located in your `%UserProfile%` and restart WSL.
+    - If the steps mentioned above do not fix the problem, include the following configuration settings in the `.wslconfig` located in your `%UserProfile%` and restart WSL.
 Details about settings can be found in [WSL Settings](/windows/wsl/wsl-config#main-wsl-settings).

     - In Windows 11